AresMUSH/aresmush.com/tutorials/install/custom-server.md

 RVM is a convenient way to install Ruby, but RVM might not be compatible with your custom environment.
 You might instead use rbenv instead of compile Ruby from source.

 The important thing is that the 'ares' user has access to the right version of ruby and can install gems (libraries) without any goofy permissions errors.

+{% note %}
+Bear in mind that the above are just examples.
+You are responsible for adapting the standard Ares install process for your a custom environment.
+{% endnote %}